Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Introduction

-In Sec. \ref{sec:spec_simul} we describe how we simulate SDSS-like fiber spectra using CALIFA IFS for a representative sample of galaxies at different redshift.
+In Sect. \ref{sec:spec_simul} we describe how we simulate SDSS-like fiber spectra using CALIFA IFS for a representative sample of galaxies at different redshifts.
 We also illustrate and quantify the fiber losses and the typical biases affecting different classes of galaxies, as a function of redshift, for the most commonly used stellar indices.
-In Sec. \ref{sec:apercorr_recipes} we introduce the procedure to estimate the aperture effects on absorption indices as a function of observable parameters (redshift, measured index, global colour, luminosity, and size), based on the analysis of the CALIFA sample.
-The application of these recipes to correct the fiber-aperture indices of the SDSS-DR7 galaxy sample (825\, 263 unique galaxies in total, more than 354\, 000 with $\mathrm{SNR}\geq 10$) to integral-light is presented in Sec. \ref{sec:SDSScorrected}.
-We analyse how the distributions of galaxies in index-index diagnostic planes are modified by these corrections.
-More in particular, we show how important these corrections are in quantifying the bimodality between active/star-forming galaxies and old/passive ones as a function of luminosity.
-A summary and concluding remarks are provided in Sec. \ref{sec:conclusions}.
-Throughout the paper a standard flat $\Lambda$CDM cosmology with $h=0.7$ and $\Omega_\Lambda = 0.7$ is adopted.
+In Sect. \ref{sec:apercorr_recipes} we introduce the procedure to estimate the aperture effects on absorption indices as a function of observable parameters (redshift, measured index, global color, luminosity, and size), based on the analysis of the CALIFA sample.
+The application of these recipes to correct the fiber-aperture indices of the SDSS-DR7 galaxy sample (825\, 263 unique galaxies in total, more than 354\, 000 with $\mathrm{S/N}\geq 10$) to integral-light is presented in Sect. \ref{sec:SDSScorrected}.
+We analyze how the distributions of galaxies in index-index diagnostic planes are modified by these corrections.
+In particular, we show how important these corrections are in quantifying the bimodality between active star-forming galaxies on one side, and old or passive galaxies on the other, as a function of luminosity.
+A summary and concluding remarks are provided in Sect. \ref{sec:conclusions}.
+Throughout the paper a standard flat Lambda cold dark matter ($\Lambda$CDM) cosmology with $h=0.7$ and $\Omega_\Lambda = 0.7$ is adopted.
+For conciseness, we use SDSS to refer exclusively to the Legacy SDSS (I and II), whose final data release is DR7 \cite{SDSS_DR7}.